zcash/zcash/contrib/ci-builders/tekton/README.md

 https://hub.docker.com/r/electriccoinco/zcashd-build/tags

 ## Tekton worker images

 `Dockerfile-tekton-worker` uses the above build images as a base and layers on toolchains needed for testing

 - requirements.txt is the python package requirements for the tekton worker
+- ~/.zcash-params is needed for full_test_suite.py to run gracefully

+Currently available images are hosted at https://hub.docker.com/r/electriccoinco

+## Tekton bench images

+`Dockerfile-tekton-bench` uses the above build images as a base and layers on toolchains needed for testing

+- benchmark-200k-UTXOs.tar.xz is used by performance-measurements.sh to run benchmarks for zcashd
+- block-107134.tar.xz is used by performance-measurements.sh to run benchmarks for zcashd

 Currently available images are hosted at https://hub.docker.com/r/electriccoinco